Variational Formulation of Higher-order Guiding-center Vlasov-Maxwell Theory: Summary

-generates a finite-Larmor-radius (FLR) correction to the electrostatic potential energy $e\,\Phi$ in Eq.~\eqref{eq:Ham_gc_sum}.
+where ${\bf P}_{0} \equiv P_{\|}\,\bhat + {\bf E}\btimes e\bhat/\Omega$ and the symmetric dyadic tensor \eqref{eq:Qgc_def} generates a finite-Larmor-radius (FLR) correction to the electrostatic potential energy $e\,\Phi$ in Eq.~\eqref{eq:Ham_gc_sum}.
 The presence of the gyrogauge fields $({\cal S},{\bf R})$ guarantees that the guiding-center Hamiltonian dynamics derived from the guiding-center Lagrangian \eqref{eq:Lag_gc_sum} are gyrogauge invariant (i.e., these equations are not only gyroangle-independent, but they are also independent on how the gyroangle is measured).

-Next, the explicit dependence of the the guiding-center Lagrangian \eqref{eq:Lag_gc_sum} on the electric and magnetic fields $({\bf E},{\bf B})$ yields guiding-center polarization and magnetization effects, represented by the vector fields $(\vb{\cal P}_{\rm gc},\vb{\cal M}_{\rm gc})$, in the guiding-center Maxwell equations \eqref{eq:div_E_intro}-\eqref{eq:curl_B_intro} [or Eqs.~\eqref{eq:gc_Poisson}-\eqref{eq:gc_Maxwell}].
+Next, the explicit dependence of the the guiding-center Lagrangian \eqref{eq:Lag_gc_sum} on the electric and magnetic fields $({\bf E},{\bf B})$ yields guiding-center polarization and magnetization effects, represented by the vector fields $(\vb{\cal P}_{\rm gc},\vb{\cal M}_{\rm gc})$, in the guiding-center Maxwell equations \eqref{eq:gc_QN}-\eqref{eq:gc_Maxwell}.
 The guiding-center Vlasov-Maxwell equations are, then, derived by an Eulerian variational principle from which exact energy-momentum conservation laws are derived.
+Here, the guiding-center variational principle \eqref{eq:A_gc} omitted the electric energy density from the guiding-center Lagrangian density, which explicitly guaranteed quasineutrality \eqref{eq:gc_QN} and removed the displacement current density from the guiding-center Maxwell equation \eqref{eq:gc_Maxwell}.
+In particular, the explicit guiding-center quasineutrality condition removes spurious high-frequency plasma oscillations that violate the guiding-center ordering $\omega \ll \Omega$, while additional spurious high-frequency modes are discussed in App.~\ref{sec:linear_gcVM}.

-Future work will explore the symmetry properties of the guiding-center stress tensor \eqref{eq:T_gc_tensor} and will consider the special case of an arbitrary axisymmetric magnetic geometry.
-In addition, the Hamiltonian formulation of the guiding-center Vlasov-Maxwell equations (without FLR corrections) will be constructed.
+Future work will explore the the invariance properties of the energy-momentum conservation laws as well as the symmetry properties of the guiding-center stress tensor $\mathbb{T}_{\rm gc}$ defined in Eq.~\eqref{eq:Tgck_def}.
+In addition, the Hamiltonian formulation of the guiding-center Vlasov-Maxwell equations will be constructed that generalizes the work of Brizard and Tronci \cite{Brizard_Tronci_2016}.

 \acknowledgments